In the beginning—

 The Fanagoria Estate winery lies about 20 miles North of Anapa and very close to Crimea.
 The original 1950s state farm buildings belie the most up-to-date stainless-tanks, and other equipment within.
-They produce an amazing array of beverages from a Supermarket bag in the box series, to excellent high-end varietals.
-Plus a display of very impressive wines from reginal varieties.
+They produce an amazing array of beverages from a supermarket bag in the box series, to excellent high-end varietals.
+Plus a display of very impressive wines from regional varieties.

 The hospitality here, lead by the Russian speaking Vladmir Pukish, was outstanding.

 Russias primer sparkling wine house, Abro Dorso is situated in an idyllic setting surrounded by mountain forest and overlooking a beautiful lake.
 The handsome main building, constructed from local stone that dates to the wineries founding in 1860 by Russian Royalty.

 Since its privatization in the 1990’s the faculty has seen a major production modernization program.
 Their top end can hold its own with the worlds best.

 Next week we will take you walking through the vineyard and barrel making… and a bit more.